popphp/pop-crypt/README.md

 ```

 As with the others, it's best to use a strong salt for better security.
 In fact, it's considered
-a best practice to use a strong random string as the salt, which the Mcrypt class generates
+a best practice to use a strong random string as the salt.
+Like the others, the Mcrypt class will
-automatically for you if you don't specify a salt.
+automatically generate a random salt for you if you don't specify one.

 ```php
 $hash = $mcrypt->create('my-password');